visit-dav/visit/src/doc/cli_manual/functions.rst

   SendSimulationCommand(host, simulation, command, argument)

-host : type
+host : string
     The name of the computer where the simulation is running.

-simulation : type
+simulation : string
     The name of the simulation being processed at the specified host.

-command : type
+command : string
-    The command to send to the simulation.
+    A string that is the command to send to the simulation.

-argument : type
+argument : STARTING_VALUE
     An argument to the command.